-- Probability of Default (PD) which derives from the credit rating of the issuer or the counterparty, respectively; - Loss Given Default(LGD) which results from market parameters.
+- Probability of Default (PD) which derives from the credit rating of the issuer or the counterparty, respectively; - Loss Given Default (LGD) which results from market parameters.

+vi.
 Offsetting of financial instruments

-The Bank undertakes to offset financial assets and financial liabilities, presenting a net amount on the balance sheet when, and only when, the Bank has legally enforceable right to offset the amounts on a net basis and intends either to settle them on a net basis or to realise the asset and settle the liability simultaneously.
+The Bank undertakes to offset financial assets and financial liabilities, presenting a net amount on the balance sheet when, and only when, the Bank has legally enforceable right to set off the amounts and intends either to settle them on a net basis or to realise the asset and settle the liability simultaneously.